gsmfnc/StaRS2D_course/lesson_01_basic_control/lesson_01_basic_control.md

 We can measure the x position of Starship with `env.getStarshipXPosition()` and we will decrease the thrust command when we are below $100$ pixels to the destination point.
-Also, we want to slow down a little as we are closer to landing which requires carefulness.
+Also, we want to slow down a little as we are closer to landing and we require carefulness.
 So, we will do the following: if the x position of Starship is below $100$ pixels, then if Starship's angle is above 10 degrees, set thrust angle command to $2$ degrees; otherwise, set it to zero.
+This way, Starship's x velocity $Vx$ will be smaller as $\theta$ will be smaller.
 The overall logic has been implemented with two nested if statements, as shown below.